RLukasevic/burgerApp/README.md

 A course-project of a React course (Maximilian Schwarzmuller`s 'React - The Complete Guide' from udemy).

-Got introduced to React SinglePageApp developing principals, theoretically understanding the work of whole React provided environment and using all the core features in this project.
+Got introduced to React SinglePageApp developing principals, theoretically understanding the work of React provided environment and using all the core features in this project.

 Learned about **React** class components and their lifecycle hooks as well as functional components and using their hooks.